Healthy Homes Assessment Frimley

 Frimley Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Frimley and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement throughout Frimley and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their compliance with any Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Landlords and property managers must keep records of their the conformance to all Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2023

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes